SmartTokenLabs/attestation/data-model/Attestation-cli-demo.md

 ### The Flow

-Alice starts by constructing a virtual cheque, based on some newly sampled randomness and Bob's identifier (say his e-mail).
+Alice starts by constructing a virtual cheque (redeemable crypto asset), based on some newly sampled randomness and Bob's identifier (say his e-mail).
 This will result in a public riddle, cryptographically linked to Bob's identifier, and a secret solution.
  Alice posts the public riddle to a smart contract along with some ether and sends the secret solution to Bob.

 The smart contract will pay out the ether to anyone who is able to prove that they hold the secret solution for its riddle *and* show an attestation, with a cryptographic linking to this riddle.

-In order to cash the cheque Bob must get an attestation to his e-mail which was used in constructing the public riddle.
+In order to use the cheque (with a smart contract), Bob must get an attestation to his e-mail which was used in constructing the public riddle.

 For this he picks some unique and newly sampled randomness to be a secret, only known to him, which will be used in his attestation.

-Based on Bob's secret randomness he contacts an Attestor and proves to this that he has access to his email address (the one that the cheque was signed to).
+Based on Bob's secret randomness he contacts an Attester and proves to this that he has access to his email address (the one that the cheque was signed to).

-As a result he receives a *reusable* and public attestation cryptographically constructed based on his secret randomness.
+As a result, he receives a *reusable* and public attestation cryptographically constructed based on his secret randomness.

 Using this attestation, his own randomness and the randomness for the cheque he received from Alice, he can now redeem the cheque from the smart contract by submitting his public attestation, and a proof that he knows the secret solution to the cheque.